Can’t afford a mortgage? This is what to do:

-These are just some of the possible options if you feel you may be denied a mortgage due to affordability.
+These are just some of the possible options if you are worried you can’t afford a mortgage.
 Talk to a mortgage broker to learn about other options.

 How to increase your financial flexibility

 There’s a possibility that you may have approached the wrong lender, or used the wrong broker if you were told that you don’t have enough income for a mortgage.
-While most mortgage lenders won’t allow you to borrow more than 4.5 times your annual income, you can get a mortgage provider that doesn’t insist on this limit.
+While most mortgage lenders won’t allow you to borrow more than 4.5 times your annual income, there are some mortgage providers that have a higher limit.

-Lenders offer mortgages that are based on five times or more income.
+Some lenders offer mortgages that are based on five times or more income.
 If you have the right circumstances, they might even be able to provide mortgages up to six times.
-However, it is possible to find these lenders without the assistance of a broker.
+However, it is difficult to find these lenders without the help of a broker.